Stem Cell Therapy: An Innovative Approach For Neurodegenerative Diseases

 Some argue that stem cell research is immoral because it involves the destruction of human embryos and raises religious implications.

-Others believe that patient autonomy should be respected in cases where patients choose to undergo such treatments—even if those treatments involve embryonic stem cells or cloning technology.
+Others believe that patient autonomy should be respected in cases where patients choose to undergo such treatments—even if those involve embryonic stem cells or cloning technology.

 Despite these divergent points of view, there are some aspects of this debate that both sides can agree on, namely, the need for careful regulation and oversight of all experiments involving human stem cells and embryos.